caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 #### What to test and what not to test

 When testing a QIIME 2 plugin, your goal is to confirm that the functionality that you developed works as expected.
-You can't test that *every* possible input produces its expected output, so instead you want to think about what tests will convince you that it's working across the range of inputs that would be expected.
+You can't test that *every* possible input produces its expected output, so instead you need to think about what tests will convince you that it's working across the range of inputs that would be expected.
 It's also a good idea to test that invalid input results in a failure, and ideally also provides an informative error message.

 If you're simply wrapping a function, like we are here, you don't need to test the underlying function in detail as that should have been tested already in the library that provides that function.
 (If that's not the case, you should reconsider whether this function is the one that you want to use!)

 You also don't need to test things such as whether your method works through q2cli, the Python 3 API, and Galaxy.
-That is functionality that you get for free when developing QIIME 2 plugins: the developers of the QIIME 2 framework and the other related tools have already tested this, and this should work as long as you're not adopting any of the [plugin development antipatterns](plugin-antipatterns).
+That is functionality that you get for free when developing QIIME 2 plugins: the developers of the QIIME 2 framework and the other related tools have already tested this, and this should work as long as you're not adopting any [plugin development antipatterns](plugin-antipatterns).

 #### A first test of our plugin action

 The following is a first test of our `nw_align` method.
+I'm replacing the tests of `duplicate_table` that were already in this file, as I decided to remove that action from my plugin.

 ````{margin}
 ```{note}